WCC regularly hosts and co-hosts curated conversations, workshops, and events about timely civic engagement topics.

 Honorable Ydanis Rodriguez, Theresa Thanjan, New York Immigration Coalition, and Yafa Dias, Arab American Association of NY

 A conversation about voting rights, current legislation, and the Our City, Our Vote, a coalition of nonprofits, activists, and politicians hoping to bring noncitizen municipal voting to New York City.
 Speakers were campaign leaders that included New York City Council Member Ydanis Rodríguez, Theresa Thanjan, and Yafa Dias.
 Participants learned about the New York City Council legislation, which was introduced by Council Member Rodríguez in January 2020; why it’s important; who it affects; and how to take action to support it.
-You can watch it here and read more about the Table Talk here.
+Watch the conversation and read more about the Table Talk.

 TUESDAY JUNE 16, 2020